 Moderate Resorts, on the other hand, tend to demonstrate more subtle theming.
 While they have plenty of Disney touches, they’re designed to truly evoke a sense that you’ve traveled to a different place and time.
 Port Orleans – Riverside transports you to southern mansions and the Louisiana bayou.
 If you enjoy a Caribbean flair, you’ll likely love Caribbean Beach with its colorful buildings and island details.
 These two hotels offer specially-themed rooms as well.
 Your little princess or prince will likely love the Royal Rooms at Port Orleans, while the pirate rooms at CBR are sure to impress as well.

 You might think that all of the Moderate Resorts would trump the Values when it comes to transportation, but that is not always the case.
 Thanks to the addition of the Skyliner Gondola System, Caribbean Beach, Art of Animation, and Pop Century all have convenient access to EPCOT and Disney’s Hollywood Studios.

 While both Port Orleans Resorts have boat access to Disney Springs, the only free way to get to any of the parks is by bus.
 The same is true for all other Resorts in the Moderate and Value category.
 So unless you’re staying at one of the Resorts with Skyliner access, transportation isn’t all that different from resort to resort.

 The Bottom Line

 While there are some concrete differences between Value and Moderate Resorts, a lot of what you might choose comes down to personal preference and vacation style.

 Just need somewhere to sleep and shower?
-Opt for a Value resort.
+Opt for a Value Resort.
 Want a more relaxing oasis away from the parks?
 Moderate is right for you.
 Need room for a larger family?
-A family suite at All-Star Music or Art of Animation will be your best bet.
+A family suite at All-Star Music or Art of Animation may be your best bet.